 - Understanding of the importance of forming a therapeutic relationship through patient interaction and contextual effects

-- Understanding of how existing manual and practical skills can be effectively modified to improve patient outcomes
+- Understanding of how existing manual therapies, movement interventions and exercise can be effectively modified to improve patient outcomes

-- Understanding of new evidence-based frameworks on persistent pain to enhance their practice, improve patient outcomes, and decrease practitioner stress
+- Understanding of current evidence-based frameworks on persistent pain to enhance practice, improve patient outcomes, and decrease practitioner stress

 Additional course objectives are to: